GradleUp/shadow/README.md

 + classifier - the classifier the append to the artifact.
 Default: shadow
 + extension - configures the extension of the output file.
 Default: jar
 + stats - enables/disables output of statistics for Shadow.
 Useful for analyzing performance.
 Default: false
 + artifactAttached - if true, keep original jar; else overwrite the default artifact.
-Default: false
+Default: true
 + groupFilter - configured the inclusion of only specific artifacts to the shadow.
 Default: * (all artifacts)
 + outputFile - configures a specific file as output for shadow.
-If set, overrides all naming configurations
+If set, overrides all naming configurations.
+Default: not configured

 Extensions
 ==========